 When buying coconut oil get the Virgin, Unrefined.
 We get our coconut oil from Costco because we go through quite a bit.
 If you don’t have a Costco Membership, no problem!
 You can get it on Amazon.
 I highly recommend this product, especially if you use a lot of it.
 If you don’t use a whole lot, get a smaller container at the store.

-Let’s get to the no-bake cookies with coconut recipe!
+Let’s get to the gluten-free no-bake cookie recipe with coconut!

 No Bake Cookies with Coconut

 - 3 Tbsp Honey